Siboooo/Kaggle-DigitRecognizer/README.md

 A small training set and a small test set are provided in this project for testing.

-Four versions (with different learning rates, hidden unit numbers and epoch numbers) were submitted.
+Four versions (with different learning rates, hidden unit numbers and epoch numbers) were submitted (Up to 97.5%).

 ![submission](https://raw.githubusercontent.com/Siboooo/imgForMD/master/DigitRecognizer/sub.png)